slint-ui/slint/api/napi/cover.md

 ### Accessing a property

-Properties are exposed as properties on the component instance
+Properties declared as `out` or `in-out` in `.slint` files are visible as JavaScript on the component instance.

 ```js
 component.counter = 42;